 Nutritionist Dana James adds that blueberries "provide healthy, fiber-rich carbs," which aid with digestion and weight management.
-They are also loaded with "a ton of vitamins and minerals, including iron, magnesium, zinc, calcium, potassium, and vitamins A, C, and K," says certified nutrition coach Candice Seti of the Weight Loss Therapist.
+They are also loaded with "a ton of vitamins and minerals, including iron, magnesium, zinc, calcium, potassium, and vitamins A, C, and K," says certified nutrition coach Candice Seti of The Weight Loss Therapist.
 "With all of these ingredients, they have numerous health values including helping you build and maintain strong bones and helping fight heart disease and cancer."

 Dietitians of all backgrounds are quick to list heart-healthy avocado as one of the world's healthiest foods.
-(In fact, out of the 17 nutritionists I spoke with, more than half of them named avocado as one of the top three healthiest foods in the world.)
-"I have nicknamed avocados 'God's Butter!'" says Daryl Gioffre, DC, celebrity nutritionist and founder of the Alkamind cleanse.
+In fact, out of the 17 nutritionists I spoke with, more than half of them named avocado as one of the top three healthiest foods in the world.
+"I have nicknamed avocados 'God's butter!'" says Daryl Gioffre, DC, celebrity nutritionist and founder of the Alkamind cleanse.
 "It is literally a perfect food.
 Avocados are rich in vitamins K, C, B5, and B6, as well as key minerals.
 In fact, they contain more potassium than bananas without all of the sugar.
 They're also surprisingly high in fiber, so they help maintain digestive health."

 Better yet, the monosaturated fats in avocados act as "cell membrane protectors," James says.
 "When your cells are protected from free radical damage, they function better.
 This means prettier skin, a faster brain, and more energy!"
 All of that goes without mentioning that avocados "contain 42 milligrams of magnesium per a cup, a vital nutrient that so many of us are deficient in," adds Carolyn Dean, MD, ND, Medical Advisory Board member of the Nutritional Magnesium Association.

-When picking out avocados, make sure to "select blackish-green, pebbly-skin Haas avocados, which are higher in healthy fats and lower in carbs than the smooth, bright green Florida ones," says Colette Heimowitz, the vice president of nutrition and education at Atkins Nutritionals Inc.
+When picking out avocados, make sure to "select blackish-green, pebbly-skin Hass avocados, which are higher in healthy fats and lower in carbs than the smooth, bright green Florida ones," says Colette Heimowitz, the vice president of nutrition and education at Atkins Nutritionals Inc.

 You can work avocados into your diet in so many different ways.
 "Slather on toast or mash up a quick batch of guacamole," offers registered dietitian Dana White.
 "I am also a huge fan of using avocados in unique ways such as smoothies, salsa, and ice cream."